 Kid Review: We really liked exploring the trails and pretending to blast off from the control center.

 Mom Review: Watch your mateys light up with glee at this unique playground!
 It was built by the community and designed to look like a pirate ship.
 There are climbing obstacles for the big kids and a fun tot lot for your little ones.
 With secret hideaways all over the structure, this makes for a fun place to play hide-and-seek!

 Kid Review: One of our favorite parks ever!
 The tire swing ladder and secret hiding spots were awesome.

 Mom Review: This is an otherwise ordinary neighborhood playground, except for the fact that it has an old U.S. Army tank on it!
 My husband had as much fun as my kids climbing around on it and searching it for bullet marks.
 I don’t know if this was actually used in war, but based on the markings my guess is that it was.
 The make is a m41-A3 Walker Bulldog, which was a Vietnam-era tank.

 Kid Review: It’s cool, but we wish you could climb inside the tank!

-Mom Review: This playground reminded me very much of Pirate Cove playground.
-It had the same community feel with unique climbing features and equipment.
+Mom Review: This playground reminds me very much of Pirate Cove playground.
+It has the same community feel with unique climbing features and equipment.
 It was built by Prosper volunteers with 100% locally-raised funds.
 There is one entry, several shady spots, and ample seating, all of which should make moms happy.
 My kids found something new to play on at every turn.
-Right outside of the playground is a little splash park so make sure to bring their suits and water shoes if you go during the summer.
+Right outside of the playground is a little splash park, so make sure to bring suits and water shoes if you go during the summer.